modeh13/reactjs/c-1-react-17/README.md

 ```

 ### useEffect
-This Reack Hook will be invoked every time the owner Component is rendered.
+This React Hook will be invoked every time the owner Component is rendered.
 It receives a Callback function to be executed.

 ```javascript
 useEffect(callbackFn);
 useEffect(() => {